unbit/uwsgi-docs/Namespaces.rst

 remember to create /ns and /distro/precise/.old_root

-When you have created the new filesysten layout you can mount /.old_root recursively:
+When you have created the new filesysten layout you can umount /.old_root recursively:

 .. code-block:: ini